 Can herbal remedies replace conventional medicine in an emergency?

 No. Herbs support minor, non-urgent issues like mild burns, digestive discomfort, skin irritation, and stress.
-They do not treat serious trauma, infections requiring antibiotics, or life-threatening emergencies.
+They don’t treat serious trauma, infections requiring antibiotics, or life-threatening emergencies.
 Always prioritize reaching professional medical care for serious conditions, and use herbs as a comfort care layer in your overall preparedness plan.

 Which herb should a beginner start with?